Palouse

 ApplePalouse

 Palouse originated in Whitman County, Washington, from seed brought from Illinois in 1879.
-The original tree is located five miles east of Colfax, Washington.
+The original tree is located five miles east of Colfax.
 The variety was introduced about 1892 by George Ruedy of Colfax, Washington.
-It is a comparatively new variety that has become widely planted in commercial orchards in Washington, where many regard it as one of the most valuable seedling varieties which have originated in that region.
+It is supposed to be a seedling of Tompkins King, which it closely resembles in tree and fruit.
+At the time of Beach's writing (1905), it was being much planted in commercial orchards in Washington, where many regarded it as one of the most valuable of the seedling varieties to have originated in that region; Beach considered it worthy of testing in New York.
+By Hedrick's account (1922), it was being planted only in the Pacific Northwest.

 Tree